AakSin/IntrotoInteractiveMedia/Week5/MidtermProgress.md

 ### Initial Attempt

 I first started by trying to figure out the Physics.
 The Physics of attraction and gravity requires the use of vectors.
-I found the following videos by The Coding Train to be immensly useful for understand how displacement, vectors and acceetarion works :
+I found the following nature of Code videos by The Coding Train to be immensly useful for understand how displacement, vectors and acceetarion works :
   - [The Acceleration Vector](https://www.youtube.com/watch?v=T84AWnntxZA&t=76s)
   - [Gravitataion Attraction](https://www.youtube.com/watch?v=EpgB3cNhKPM&t=522s)